How to invest in the S&P 500

 The S&P 500 index is composed of 503 stocks issued by 500 different companies.
 This is because companies like Alphabet have issued multiple classes of shares.

-While doing this is more risky and will take more time in researching compared with buying ETFs, it does have the added advantage of giving you larger returns than ETFs if done effectively.
+While doing this is more risky and will take more time in researching compared with buying ETFs, it does have the added advantage of giving you larger returns than ETFs if you can pick the stocks that outperform the market as a whole.

-If you're looking to buy individual stocks on the S&P 500 you should follow a few steps:
+If you're looking to buy individual stocks on the S&P 500 you can do so by following these steps:

 1. Find a broker that allows you to invest in the S&P 500.
 Not every broker has access to every market.
 Instead you'll need to find one that lets you invest in US stocks.
 When choosing a broker keep in mind where you want to trade, the fees with trading and any additional fees the broker says it will charge.